A person holding a vhs tape

 The Value of Vintage VCRs

-Since the answer to, “Do they still make VCRs?” is no, they are only becoming rarer and more valuable with time.
-Along with the current availability of VCRs, the nostalgia for old analog formats also contributes to the high-value VCR market status.
+Since the answer to “Do they still make VCRs?” is no, these machines are only becoming rarer over time.
+Nostalgia for old analog formats, combined with limited supply, fuels interest in the vintage VCR market.

 Back to blog